Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

 - I learned that if I want it, I can make it!

 - I learned to work together

-- I learned to help the other and to weigh the options in picking an initiative
+- I learned to help others and to weigh the options when picking an initiative

 Here is a summary presentation of the second Hackathon at the Yad-Mordechai school in Bat-Yam:

 The third part of the Hackathon was hosted and organized by HaShalom school in Mevaseret Zion, led by Principal Zehava Isaschar and her VP, Sigal Bar.

 Students met each other at 9 AM at school and already felt acquainted.

 The young entrepreneurs received stickers with their name and a colored sticker, determining which of the four mixed groups they were assigned to.